Peekobot/peekobot/README.md

 ## Browser Compatibility

-I use async/await and CSS custom properties , so, broadly speaking, Internet Explorer and Opera Mini are not supported.
+I use async/await and CSS custom properties, so, broadly speaking, Internet Explorer and Opera Mini are not supported.

 You can use Babel or similar to bring IE11 compatibility to the JavaScript.